TuckerCodes/Tip-Calculator/README.md

 Prework for the Codepath iOS (Swift) for Designers Class

-Time: This prework took me aprox.
+<strong>Time:</strong> This prework took me aprox.
 4 hours to complete.
 (1.5 hours watching instructional videos, 2 hours to construct and tinker with program, .5 hours to signup for Github and upload code.)

 User Stories: Not sure if there were any user stories associated with this pre-work, but I can add some once I know the details.